cakephp/docs/en/development/testing.rst

 should be able to view the results by going to ``http://localhost/your_app/coverage``.

-Running tests that use sessions
+Running Tests that Use Sessions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When running tests on the command line that use sessions you'll need to include